Husniahmed10/Husniahmed10/README.md

 <h1 align="center">Hi 👋, I'm Husni Ahamed</h1>
-<h3 align="center">Student at University of Moratuwa | AI/ML Developer  </h3>
+<h3 align="center">AI Undergraduate | AI/ML Developer  </h3>
 <h3 align="center">Hello!
-I’m Husni Ahamed, an undergraduate, and AI/ML Developer.
+I’m Husni Ahamed, an AI undergraduate, and AI/ML Developer.
 With a passion for solving complex problems through data, I am dedicated to exploring the world of Artificial Intelligence and machine learning.
 Armed with a strong foundation in Artificial Intelligence and Data Science, I’m excited to build innovative solutions that leverage cutting-edge technologies in AI and ML to create meaningful real-world impacts.
 I’m driven by the challenge of transforming data into valuable insights that guide informed decision-making and foster innovation.
 </h3>
 📫 Reach me at
 <br>